kinectron/kinectron/memory-bank/activeContext.md

   2. Use Sharp for image compression and conversion
   3. Transmit data as dataURLs
   4. Maintain backward compatibility where possible

+- Implementing data packing for raw depth stream:

+  1. Pack two 16-bit depth values into each RGBA pixel (using all 4 channels)
+  2. Reduce message size by approximately 50% while preserving all depth data
+  3. Include metadata to indicate packed format for client-side unpacking

 - Focusing on completing all stream types before moving to additional features
 - Prioritizing performance and reliability in the streaming pipeline